trek-view/basecamp/_posts/2020-05-15-street-view-publish-api-quick-start-guide.md

 * `thumbnailUrl`: The thumbnail URL for showing a preview of the given photo.
 This is what you see when you hover over an image in Google Maps.
 * `shareLink`: The share link for the photo to share with anyone to view in Street View (e.g. `https://www.google.com/maps/@0,0,0a,90y,90t/data=!3m4!1e1!3m2!1sAF1QipMLgaiIjCzRWiqt05qITYaz9-NWOYe-zW13Zcag!2e10`)

-The following sample requests will allow you to grab this information;
+The following sample requests will allow you to grab this information at a later date;

 **Getting a list of your photos**